createvibe/angular-oop/README.md

 	module.exports = OtherController;

-You can install this module using NPM: "npm install angular-oop"
+You can install this module using NPM: `npm install angular-oop`